A. V. Rama Rao: Legacy

-Rao's researchers, in the beginning, was focused on synthetic dyes and advanced studies on plant and insect pigments.
+Rao's research, in the beginning, was focused on synthetic dyes and advanced studies on plant and insect pigments.
 His elucidation of the structure of the lac dye as a composition of four different constituents, A, B, C and D variants of the Laccaic acid was one of his early achievements.
-Working further on the biogenetic origin of the product, he explored other insect pigments such as Kermesic acid, Erythrolaccin, Ceroalbolinic acid which led to the revision of the established concepts of their origin.
-His researches led to the isolation of 100 new compounds from plants and insects.
+Working further on the biogenetic origin of the product, he explored other insect pigments such as kermesic acid, erythrolaccin, and ceroalbolinic acid which led to the revision of the established concepts of their origin.
+His research led to the isolation of 100 new compounds from plants and insects.
 Association with Corey at Harvard University shifted his focus to studies related to the synthesis of biologically active natural products and he turned his attention to antitumor antibiotics, macrolide, immunosuppressants and cyclic peptides.
 After his return to India and resuming his career at NCL, he set up a school for synthesis of biofunctional molecules.
 Later, he guided the Indian Institute of Chemical Technology to become one of the top schools in India and introduced private and public sector industry participation in the research projects of the institution.
 The laboratory he established at IICT was fully funded by the members of the industry.
 He has mentored 109 research scholars in their doctoral studies as well as several post doctoral fellows.

 The contributions of Rama Rao are reported to be noteworthy in the area of organic synthesis, especially asymmetric synthesis.
 He is known to have developed cheaper methodology for the synthesis of anti-tumour antibiotics such as Anthracyclines, Fredericamycin-A, Cervinomycins A1 and A2, Aronorosin, and Lavendamycin.
-He evolved a new method for the construction of the spiro[2,2]-nonane system, a constituent of Fredericamycin A, a first time achievement in the world, and succeeded in its total synthesis.
+He evolved a new method for the construction of the spiro[2,2]-nonane system, a constituent of Fredericamycin A, a first-time achievement in the world, and succeeded in its total synthesis.
 He proposed alternative methodologies for the synthesis of MeBmt, a variety of amino acid present in cyclosporin-A and of FK-506k, a 23-membered macrolide with 14-asymmetric carbons, which are reported to be noteworthy achievements in the field of asymmetric synthesis.
 His work also covered the synthesis of depsipeptides such as Jaspamide and Geodiamolides and macrolides, namely Zearalenone, Rifamycin-S, Rhizoxin and Rapamycin.